Saturable absorption in defect-rich diamond nanophotonics

 \section{Experimental setup}

-The sample under investigation is a ''quantum grade" diamond with dense-NV ($[\text{NV}]=4.5\,$ppm), grown by Element Six (DNV$^{\text{TM}}$ B14 sample type) using chemical vapour deposition\,\cite{ElementSix2021}.
+The sample under investigation is a ``quantum-grade" diamond with high NV density ($[\text{NV}]=4.5\,$ppm), grown by Element Six (DNV$^{\text{TM}}$ B14 sample type) using chemical vapour deposition (CVD)\,\cite{ElementSix2021}.
 Diamond microdisks are fabricated from the substrate using a quasi-isotropic reactive ion etch undercut method~\cite{Khanaliloo:2015,Mitchell:2019}.
-The resulting devices support whispering-gallery modes (WGMs), and these same devices have been used to perform fluorescence-based magnetometry\,\cite{Sorensen:2025}.
+The resulting devices support WGMs, and these same devices have been used to perform fluorescence-based magnetometry\,\cite{Sorensen:2025}.

-Coherent mode spectroscopy\,\cite{Masuda:2024} for wavelengths between 940--1640\,nm is performed to characterize the microdisk using the experimental setup is shown schematically in \Cref{fig:fibreEfficiency}\,(a).
+Coherent mode spectroscopy\,\cite{Masuda:2024} for wavelengths between 940---1640\,nm is performed to characterize the microdisk using the experimental setup is shown schematically in \Cref{fig:fig7_fibreEfficiency}\,(a).
 To span the wavelength range, we use five different lasers including two Newport lasers (TLB-6719, $940-985$\,nm and TLB-6721, $1030-1070$\,nm), and three Santec lasers (TSL-570 $1260-1360$\,nm, $1357-1503$\,nm, $1480-1640$\,nm).
 To extend the dynamic intensity range of some of the transmission measurements, we optically amplify the transmitted light of the TLB-6721 ($1030-1070$\,nm) and TSL-570 ($1480-1640$\,nm) lasers using an yttrium-doped fibre amplifier (Thorlabs YDFA100S) and an erbium-doped fibre amplifier (Pritel LNHP-FA-27-IO-CP), respectively.
+Note that for all input power levels, broadband amplified spontaneous emission from the amplifiers is weak compared to the amplified laser field.
 Prior to cavity insertion, an EXFO FVA-3100 variable attenuator is used to control the input power.
 Fibre coupling to a diamond microdisk is achieved using a dimpled fibre-taper~\cite{Michael2007, Masuda:2024} and coupling is maximized by optimizing polarization with the use of a fibre paddle controller.
+The polarization was monitored and observed to be stable throughout the measurements.
 The cavity output couples back into the dimpled fibre-taper and is further attenuated by a second EXFO FVA-3100 in order to maintain approximately constant incident power on the New Focus nanosecond IR photodetector (Model 1621 or 1623 as required by probe wavelengths being measured).